Editorial

 Read MoreSpring House Guests

-By Jack Murphy, CAP Board Member & CEO of Urban Wildlife Rescue Spring is almost here and that means one thing–babies.
+By Jack Murphy, CEO of Urban Wildlife Rescue Spring is almost here and that means one thing–babies.
 Although mice, rats, rabbits and pigeons have young year around, most animals give birth in the spring.
-The majority of wild animals give birth to and raise their young outside, but squirrels and raccoons sometimes…
+The majority of wild animals give birth to and raise their young outside, but squirrels and raccoons sometimes choose human habitats to…

 Read MoreRabbits as Pet Companions: Why Rabbits Make Good Housemates